A unified approach to structural limits, and limits of graphs with bounded tree-depth: Introduction

 We shall prove that a sequence of bounded degree graphs $(G_n)_{n\in\bbbn}$ with $|G_n|\rightarrow\infty$ is ${\rm FO}$-convergent if and only if it is both convergent in the sense of Benjamini-Schramm and in the sense of elementary convergence.
 The limit can still be represented by a graphing, see Sections~\ref{sec:BS} and~\ref{sec:BS2}.

-Why Stone pairing?
-We prove that the limit of an ${\rm FO}$-convergent sequence of graphs is a probability measure on the Stone space of the Boolean algebra of first-order formulas, which is invariant under the action of $S_\omega$ on this space, see Section~\ref{sec:stone}.
+For the general case we prove that the limit of an ${\rm FO}$-convergent sequence of graphs is a probability measure on the Stone space of the Boolean algebra of first-order formulas, which is invariant under the action of the symmetric group $\Sym{\omega}$ on this space, see Section~\ref{sec:stone}.
+This representation theorem holds generally and it is the basis of our approach.
 Fine interplay of these notions is depicted on Table~\ref{tab:trsf}.

 Graph limits (in the sense of Lov\'asz et al.) --- and more generally hypergraph limits --- have been studied by Elek and Szegedy \cite{ElekSze} through the introduction of a measure on the ultraproduct of the graphs in the sequence (via Loeb measure construction, see \cite{Loeb1975}).
 The fundamental theorem of ultraproducts proved by {\L}o\'s \cite{Los1955a} implies that the ultralimit of a sequence of graphs is (as a measurable graph) an ${\rm FO}$-limit.
 Thus in this non-standard setting we get ${\rm FO}$-limits (almost) for free see \cite{CMUC}.
-(However the difficult question of separability is not addressed there.)
+However this very general construction has several major drawbacks in an analytical context: it involves countably many measures (which are not simply product measures) and non-separable sigma algebras, while major tools from analysis rely on Borel product measures on standard Borel spaces (like for graphings).

-We believe that the approach taken in this paper is natural and that it enriches the existing notions of limits.
-It also presents, for example via decomposition techniques (low-tree depth decomposition, see \cite{Sparsity}) a promising approach to more general intermediate classes (see the final comments).
+We believe that the approach taken in this paper is natural and that it enriches the existing notions of limits by several natural notions of $X$-convergence (such as elementary, quantifier-free, and local convergences), and gives the whole area a new perspective, which we explain in the next section.
+In a sense we proceed dually to homomorphism counting (see e.g. \cite{borgchaylovas06:_count_graph_homom, LovaszBook}).
+We do not view $\langle\phi,G\rangle$ as a ``$\phi$ test'' for $G$ but rather as a ``$G$ test'' for $\phi$: A graph defines an operator on the Boolean algebra of all ${\rm FO}$-formulas (or on the sub-algebra induced by a fragment $X \subset {\rm FO}$).
+It also presents a promising approach to more general intermediate classes (see the final comments).
 5mm